Checkride Prep Guide

 • Preflight Briefing / Weather: Printed version of electronic preflight weather briefing or notes from call with FAA briefer.
 Don’t forget non-weather information like NOTAMs!
 You’re being asked to plan a flight in the same manner as you would in the real world, so make sure you get your briefing (or update your briefing) as close as possible to your checkride time.
 Make sure to update your nav log to include the most current winds aloft forecasts.

-• Aircraft Maintenance Records Copies (optional): You are required to have access to the airplane maintenance records during the checkride.
+• Aircraft Documents and Maintenance Records Copies (optional): You are required to have access to the airplane’s documents and maintenance records during the checkride.
 Having photocopies of the required items in your binder can expedite this portion of the exam.
-Make copies of required maintenance records and inspections, e.g., AV1ATE items.
+Make copies of required documents, maintenance records, and inspections, e.g., AV1ATE items.

 • Performance: Actual performance calculations should be made as part of your flight plan.
 You will want to bring your entire POH, but it’s not a bad idea to have copies of charts from your POH available for quick reference should your examiner ask you to calculate performance in an alternate scenario.